opbi/hooks/README.md

 #### Easy Consistency as Toolings

 By packing all standardisable patterns such as observarability, error handling, etc. as reusable decorators, it promotes and ensures consistency across micro-services and teams.
 This greatly improves the monitor efficiency and debugging or maintainance experience.

-It is a very simple package and many companies probably have similar ones built in-house, while this package aims at providing the most maintainable, concise and universal solution to the common problem, utilising everything modern JavaScript is offering.

 ```js